-If you have a private company with limited liability (besloten venoostschaap in Dutch; commonly shortened to BV), you will have to pay corporate tax and dividend tax.
-In the event you work as an employee in your own BV, your BV will have to deduct income tax for you and pay this to the Tax Administration.
+If you have a private company with limited liability (besloten venoostschaap in Dutch; generally shortened to bv), you must pay corporate tax and dividend tax.

-Your BV will pay corporate tax over its profits; and you will be treated as a director and major shareholder (directeur-grootaandeelhouder, DGA), who will have to pay income tax on your salary and perhaps dividend tax.
-Paying yourself a salary from your BV is a relatively expensive option.
-A less expensive option (fiscally) is to pay out a dividend.
+Your bv pays corporate tax over its profits and you are treated as a director and major shareholder (directeur-grootaandeelhouder, DGA), who pays income tax on your salary and perhaps dividend tax.

-How to file freelance taxes in the Netherlands
+How to file your freelance taxes in the Netherlands

 VAT in the Netherlands for self-employed people

-If you run a business in the Netherlands, you may have to pay turnover tax (VAT).
-Therefore, the Value Added Tax (VAT) will be one of your main outgoings as a business.
-The VAT is paid either annually, monthly, or quarterly, depending on the type of business you have and your turnover.
+If you run a business in the Netherlands, you may also have to pay turnover tax (VAT).
+You can pay VAT annually, monthly, or quarterly, depending on the type of business you have and your turnover.

 Special tax facility